The Face of Fear (novel): Minor characters

 First nine victims of the Butcher - The victims' (all women) professions: housewife, lawyer, sales clerk, model, two school-teachers, and three secretaries.
 Although all are raped before being killed, Dr. Enderby says they are only raped "To impress us" and also says "Sex isn't the motivating factor": perhaps supporting his opinion is the fact that there is no evidence of anal, genitalia, or breast mutilation (and there is also no evidence of lip or tongue mutilation, either).

 Edna Mowry - Edna has green eyes.
 She works at the Rhinestone Palace as a stripper.
 Edna is the tenth victim of the Butcher (she is killed by Frank Bollinger), and is found having been stabbed many times (one a throat wound), with "a [plug] of flesh" having been cut out of her stomach, and is found nude at the crime scene.

 Sarah Piper - The eleventh victim of the Butcher (Anthony Prine her killer), Sarah is a stripper at the Rhinestone Palace alongside Edna Mowry, who she says "was my best friend.
 She is described as a "well-built blond", and mentions to Graham Harris that "I do some light hooking...".
 Ira describes her as having a "soft Georgia accent".
 Sarah also says about Edna, "I was her only friend".

 Dr. Andrew Enderby - He is the medical examiner at Sarah Piper's crime scene.
 In his fifties with thick hair, brown eyes, and a salt-and-pepper mustache, he suggests (correctly) to Ira Preduski that the Butcher is two people working together to commit the murders.

 Billy- Frank's partner in killing women who fakes the big meal after the killing was done.
 Frank Bollinger also calls him "Dwight".

-Film, TV or theatrical adaptations
+Television film adaptation

 The story was adapted into a 2-hour TV movie of the same name that aired on CBS Sunday September 30, 1990.
 It starred Lee Horsley as Graham Harris, Pam Dawber as Connie Weaver, Kevin Conroy as the Butcher, Bob Balaban, and William Sadler.
 It was directed by Farhad Mann, with a teleplay by Dean Koontz and Alan Jay Glueckman.